-The liability recognised in the Statement of Financial Position in respect of the defined benefit pension plan is the present value of the defined benefit obligation (DBO) at the balance sheet date, together with adjustments - if any - for past service costs.
+The liability recognised in the Statement of Financial Position in respect of the defined benefit pension plan is the present value of the defined benefit obligation (DBO) at the balance sheet date, together with adjustments, if any, for past service costs.

-The DBO is calculated annually by independent actuaries at the OECD's International Service for Remunerations and Pensions (ISRP) using the projected unit credit method, taking into account not only the pension obligations and vested pension rights known at the balance sheet date but also expected future salary increases, career development and demographic assumptions about mortality, employee turnover, retirement for health reasons and other actuarial parameters.
+The DBO is calculated annually by independent actuaries at the ISRP using the projected unit credit method, taking into account not only the pension obligations and vested pension rights known at the balance sheet date but also expected future salary increases, career development and demographic assumptions about mortality, employee turnover, retirement for health reasons and other actuarial parameters.
 The present value of the DBO is also determined by discounting the estimated future cash outflows using interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related pension liability.
 The increase in the present value of the DBO resulting from the employees' service in the current period is classified as service costs.